jasonbrooks/dustymabe.com/content/post/2017-08-29/post.md

 # Configure OSTree/YUM Repositories

-Our local webservice is now running and actually hosting files that are a front for an OSTree repository as well as a YUM repository.
+Our local webservice is now running and hosting files that are a front for an OSTree repository as well as a YUM repository.
 Let's remove the old remote from the system and configure it so that `ostree` pulls from that local server: